AgoraIO-Extensions/Electron-SDK/index.md

 This Agora Electron SDK is developed upon the Native SDK for macOS and the Native SDK for Windows, with the Node.js C++ plug-in units.
 The Electron SDK supports all the functions of the Agora Native SDK.
 Agora provides ensured quality of experience (QoE) for worldwide Internet-based voice and video communications through a virtual global network optimized on all platforms.

-* The AgoraRtcEngine calss provides the main methods that can be invoked by your application.
+* The AgoraRtcEngine class provides the main methods that can be invoked by your application.
 * The Events class enables callbacks to your application.

 ## Methods